 “This will not only help to alleviate overcrowding on the increasingly busy highways but also provide even more enthusiasts in south London with a wonderful opportunity to savour hundreds of extraordinary pre-1905 cars motoring through their neighbourhood,” say the organisers.

 After leaving Hyde Park at sunrise, going down Constitution Hill past Buckingham Palace, along The Mall and to Parliament Square, the Run will split into two.

 Half of the field will follow the usual route, taking the first group of intrepid crews past Big Ben over Westminster Bridge and then on to Streatham and Thornton Heath.
-Meanwhile the other half will head past the Westminster Abbey crossing the Thames via Lambeth Bridge and then taking a parallel journey through Vauxhall, Tooting and Mitcham meeting up with the traditional route close to Croydon.
+Meanwhile the other half will head past Westminster Abbey crossing the Thames via Lambeth Bridge and then taking a parallel journey through Vauxhall, Tooting and Mitcham meeting up with the traditional route close to Croydon.

 From there, the full field will pass through Purley, Coulsdon and Hooley on its merry way to Redhill, through Crawley High Street over the picturesque South Downs and then the final descent into Brighton.